 What Mouthwashes are Not

 Contrary to popular belief, gargles alone are not intended to fight against plaque and tartar buildup.
 As liquids, they are able to wash away particles and debris from areas where your toothbrush or dental floss cannot reach, and help you fight against tooth decay.
 They leave your mouth feeling cleaner and more refreshed.
 However, even with therapeutic mouthwashes prescribed by Dr. Fondriest, entrusting your oral health to gargling alone is a bit like washing a dirty dish by hand with only water and no dish rag.
 No amount of gargling rinse can replace proper manual dental maintenance.
 It is imperative that you only use mouthwash as a supplement to your daily oral health routine.
-Continue to properly brush and floss your teeth, and schedule regular checkups with your local Lake Forest dentist.

 Learn more about proper use of gargling rinses